Probability distributions

 where:

 • \(\mu\) (mu) is the mean number of successes you’d expect.
 We use the Greek letter to denote this is a parameter of the entire population (i.e., a theoretical probability).
-When we talk about a “population” here, we mean the concept applies broadly, like to every series of shots you could possibly take under these conditions, not just one series of shots on one particular day.
+When we talk about a “population” here, we mean the concept applies broadly, like to every series of COVID-19 tests that you could take.

-• \(n\) represents the total number of shots (trials) you plan to take.
+• \(n\) represents the total number of trials (i.e., tests you plan to take).

-• \(p\) is the probability of scoring (success) each time you take a shot.
+• \(p\) is the probability of success on each trial (i.e., getting a positive result for each test).

-Variance tells us about the spread or variability of outcomes around this mean.
-In our basketball example, variance helps us to understand how consistent our scoring is: “Will most games see a score close to our expected mean, or could the number of successful shots vary widely from game to game?”
+The variance of a binomial distribution tells us about the spread or variability of outcomes around this mean.
 In the context of a binomial distribution, variance is calculated as:

 \[ \sigma^2 = n \cdot p \cdot (1 - p) \]